 - 1 cup sour cream

-In a large bowl, whisk together the baking powder and salt.
+In a large bowl, whisk together cornstarch and kosher salt.

 Pat chicken drumettes and flats dry with paper towels.
-Add to bowl with baking powder mixture and toss to coat evenly.
+Add to bowl with cornstarch mixture and toss to coat evenly.
 Arrange in a single layer on rack in baking sheet.
 Bake on lower-middle rack for 30 minutes.

 When wings are golden brown and crispy, remove them from oven and allow to rest on rack for 5 minutes.
 Then place wings in a large bowl and pour warm buffalo sauce over; gently stir to coat evenly.
 Transfer coated wings to platter and serve with blue cheese dip (recipe below).

 Add blue cheese, garlic and sour cream to a medium bowl.
 Using the back of a fork, smash blue cheese crumbles into sour cream until flavors have melded.
-Stir.
+Stir in vinegar.
 Add salt and freshly ground black pepper to taste.
-Voile!
+Serve.